-This is the first of our blogs on creating a Japanese garden.
-In this series, we focus on plants suitable for Japanese Gardens such as Japanese Acers, Azaleas, Bamboo, Cloud Trees, Japanese Camellias and Pine Trees.
+In this post, we talk you through the steps involved in creating a Japanese garden.
+We focus on plants suitable for Japanese Gardens such as Japanese Acers, Azaleas, Bamboo, Cloud Trees, Japanese Camellias and Pine Trees.

 We begin with creating a Japanese Garden from scratch and we have been lucky to get some guidance and advice from Ramon Smit who we have been following on Facebook for a while.
 He has created a beautiful Japanese inspired garden from a blank canvas.
 Obviously it has taken time to produce the final results but his story shows what can be achieved by either planting up an entire garden or using one-off Japanese plants to create structure and / or colour in an already established garden.
 Here in his own words is Ramon’s story about creating a Japanese Garden:

 Almost 10 Years ago we decided to buy a house with a garden.
 We were living in an apartment on the 11th floor at the time and we started looking for affordable houses with a garden.
 We found a house in a place called Gouda an old red brick house from the 1920’s (Yes the place famous for its cheese) with a very nice backyard ( 20m x 7m and by Dutch standards, that’s quite large).
 Even before we signed the contract I already made a drawing of the garden I had in my mind and was certain it must be a garden in the Japanese Style.
 My girlfriend was ok with it so (after I promised to make her a sunbathing spot) first we did some work in the house and then I started breaking the old garden down and started from scratch.